marciof/Eon/spec/language.md

 English is the official language used throughout code and documentation.

+Line length should be 80 characters maximum, since going over that limit can often indicate it needs to be refactored for readability.

 ## Documentation

 Documentation is written in the [CommonMark](http://commonmark.org) format.
 In general, verbs that are also nouns are avoided to prevent ambiguity.